Explore our Provincial Parks

 Enjoy the Mountain Views

-There are no services in Bridesville; however, it is a great place to stop and take in the mountain scenery, or watch animals roam on nearby ranches.
+Disconnect from the online world and plug in to nature.
+There are no services in Bridesville which makes it a great place to stop and unplug.
+Take in the mountain scenery, or watch animals roam on nearby ranches.
 Peaceful is the best way to describe Bridesville.
 Come and visit, you’ll be glad you did.

 When the Vancouver, Victoria & Eastern Railway Lines came through the southern part of British Columbia, Bridesville came to be.
 The route took the railway through Bridesville, then south to Washington State where it connected with the Great Northern Railway.